 # vi /usr/local/www/phpvirtualbox/config.php var $username = 'dale'; var $password = 'dale_login_password';

-Finally configure the webserver to serve phpVirtualBox.
-I use Apache 2.4 and added a virtual host definition to /usr/local/etc/apache24/extra/httpd-vhosts.conf to serve phpvirtualbox as a phpvirtualbox.dalescott.net.
+Configure the webserver to serve phpVirtualBox.
+I’m using the basic Apache 2.4 http server package.
+I added a virtual host definition to /usr/local/etc/apache24/extra/httpd-vhosts.conf to serve phpvirtualbox as a phpvirtualbox.dalescott.net.

 <VirtualHost phpvirtualbox.dalescott.net> DocumentRoot "/usr/local/www/phpvirtualbox" <Directory "/usr/local/www/phpvirtualbox"> allow from all Options None Require all granted </Directory> </VirtualHost>